Mufanza/fman-high-contrast-theme/README.md

 # Light high-contrast (E-Ink) theme for [fman](https://fman.io/)

-> A light, high-contrast theme for [fman](https://fman.io/).
+A light, high-contrast theme for [fman](https://fman.io/).
-> Made to look and feel good when working with E-Ink monitors [Dasung Paperlike](http://www.dasungtech.com/)
+Made to look and feel good when working with E-Ink monitors (such as [Dasung Paperlike](http://www.dasungtech.com/))

 ![Screenshot](./Screenshot.png)